varqox/sim-project/sim/README.md

 ## How to build

+> **_NOTE:_**  There is a script `scripts/setup-sim-for-camp-on-debian10.sh` that setups sim and a ngnix https proxy for an offline camp on Debian 10.
+So if you need to look at very precise instructions that setup sim, you can check out that script.

 You will need `meson` build system to be installed (on most platforms it is in the _meson_ package).

 ### Dependencies: